1. Who We Are

 The world of work in the professional football industry is complex, often fragmented and rapidly evolving.
 FIFPRO and player unions work across a wide range of policies and areas to influence those issues that constitute the world of work of players.

-The collective interests of players have never been more important
+Players' collective interests have never been more important

 With more players than ever working abroad in a globalised employment market, FIFPRO’s worldwide network of player associations is ever more relevant to address the opportunities and challenges in a global industry.